-Through an engaging and challenging curriculum, children explore a number of topics in the statutory subjects of History, Geography, Art, Design Technology, Music, Computing, Physical Education, Religious Education and Personal Development and Well-being (PDW), with skills and knowledge content assessed against our progressive learning journeys which are used to plan teaching sequences across the three terms of the school year.
-In their final period of primary school, children develop their historical and geographical enquiry skills through our Victorians, World War One, World War Two and Environmental Change units; identify and locate vegetation belts and biomes in their study of the Americas and complete a case study of the continent of Australasia.
-They continue to study a wide range of artists and musicians, including William Morris, Wassily Kandinsky, Ethel Smyth and Frederic Chopin and create pieces inspired by their styles.
-Children are also taught to use different computer apps and websites to code sequences of movements for mechanical robots, create more refined algorithms and extend their digital literacy knowledge to include the prevalence of fake news, echo chambers and filter bubbles.
-In PE, children build upon skills taught in previous years and apply them to sports including rugby, basketball, hockey, gymnastics and dance.
-Children continue to develop their oracy and fluency in reading, writing and speaking French and explore the beliefs, faiths and values of people in our wider community and across the world.
-Design Technology learning sees the children creating shortcrust pastry tarts and using embroidery when stitching to create a Christmas decoration.
+Through an engaging and challenging curriculum, children explore a number of topics in the statutory subjects of History, Geography, Art, Design Technology, Music, Computing, Physical Education, Religious Education and Personal Development and Well-being (PDW), with skills and knowledge content assessed against our schemes of work which are used to plan teaching sequences across the three terms of the school year.
+In their final period of primary school, children develop their historical and geographical enquiry skills through our Victorians, World War One, How Britain has changed since 1948 and a local study of Canals; as well as and Environmental Change units; describe the global distribution of climate zones; identify and locate vegetation belts and biomes in their study of Africa; understand how climate impacts vegetation belts; explore the impact of long-term variations in weather and climate and complete a case study of the continent of Asia, developing awareness of how human and physical processes interact to influence and change landscapes, environment and climate.

 Through reading, children are able to identify and comment upon the structure and organisation of a range of non-fiction texts, including newspapers and diaries and use these texts to inspire their own writing compositions.
 Our children are encouraged to write across a range of genres and for different purposes, refining their use of genre-specific features and learning how to use language, sentence structures and advanced punctuation for effect.